 Read this story about earthquakes in English and te reo Māori.

-Read this story about floods in English and te reo Māori.
+Read Beth's story about floods in English and te reo Māori.

 Read this story about storms in English and te reo Māori.